danbev/learning-wasi/notes/component-model.md

 This has a pattern-name which is 'something' and the inner-type here would be list of patterns, which contains primordial-pattern vairants type integers.

-This would match a input of  [1, 2]
+This would match a input of  [1, 2].

+The wit types are completely separate from the Seedwing policy types and these types are converted to/from in src/wit.rs.
+So we can evolve them separately and we also have the ability to represent them differently.
+The idea we have currently is to have a version of 0.1.0 which types that work around the lack of recursive types in wit and then when recurive types are supported we can do a major version bump with this breaking change.

 [not suppported]: https://github.com/WebAssembly/component-model/issues/56#issuecomment-1557472099